pronhubaaa/property-tycoon/GameEngine/GameEngineClass-Documentation.md

 This is the constructor method.
 It will be used to start a new game and initialise the board.

+- #### GameEngine
+*Parameters*: JsonObject of imported board data, Array of Players, GameType enum *Returns*: Void

+This is the constructor method.
+It will be used to start a new game and initialise the board.

 - #### startGame
 *Parameters*: None
 *Returns*: Void